|Colors:||White, cream, seal, red, chocolate, lilac, blue|

 The Ragdoll is a relatively new breed, but she has a devoted following.
 Part of the reason is her temperament.
 She may appear almost dog-like in the amount of affection she’ll shower on her human companions.
 There’s nothing standoffish about this feline.
 As you may expect, the Ragdoll is a popular breed for a good reason—several, really!

 By now, we’re sure we’ve sold you on how sweet a Ragdoll is.
 Even her name suggests it.
 The essential thing to understand with this cat is that not only does she want attention, but she needs it, too.
 She’s not a cat to leave alone all day long.
 The Ragdoll bonds strongly with her owner.
 She may become your shadow, following you around the house.

 Her adult size is another vital consideration.
 Everything your pet will use, including her bed, scratching post, and litterbox, is going to cost more, too.
 The same caution applies to care.
-A long-haired cat like a Ragdoll needs regular maintenance.
-Overall, the financial and time commitments are higher with this breed than many other similar pets.
+A long-haired cat, like a Ragdoll, needs regular maintenance.
+Overall, the financial and time commitments are higher with this breed than with many other similar pets.

 The Ragdoll is a slow-growing breed.
 She may not reach her full size until she’s 3 or 4 years old.
 That’s another thing to keep in mind when you buy supplies for your new pet.
 She’ll likely outgrow a lot of her stuff when she reaches adulthood.
 The other point to remember is the age of your new pet.

 Most breeders will keep their kittens until they are 12 weeks old.
 It’s essential for a slow-maturing cat like the Ragdoll.
 Nonetheless, you’re bringing home a pet that is the feline version of the terrible twos.
 Kittens of this age are inquisitive.
 The Ragdoll is no exception, either.